A Simple Guide to the Angular Momentum Formula in Chemistry

 Conclusion

-In short, understanding the angular momentum formula in FSc and entry test Chemistry helps us figure out how electrons behave in atoms.
+In short, understanding the angular momentum formula in Chemistry helps us figure out how electrons behave in atoms.
 Its formula is L = mvr and its SI units are kg m2 s-1.